SAP-samples/teched2023-IN264/exercises/ex2/README.md

   a.
 From the Lobby screen click Monitor.
   <br>![](/exercises/ex2/images/GetInstance001.jpg) <br><br>
   b.
-Click Processes and Workflows under Manage section and select your Project.
+Click Processes and Workflows under Manage section and search with the text IN264-XXX for your Project.
   <br>![](/exercises/ex2/images/GetInstance002.jpg) <br><br>
   c.
 Note the instance ID and keep it handly for later exersices. <br>
   <br>![](/exercises/ex2/images/GetInstance003.jpg) <br><br>